 In these examples I’m going to base it on a one-year planning process, obviously this can be extended or condensed depending on the time you have available or to work around other projects in your life such as holidays or busy periods at work.

 WEDDING PLANNING PHASE 1 – THE FOUNDATIONS & VIP SUPPLIERS

 Phase one is to produce the foundation documents and structures to ensure the wedding planning goes smoothly.
 It may seem rather unromantic but the 3 foundation documents are your budget, the schedule planner and the design board.

-Before we book any suppliers it’s key to create a realistic budget and break it down, allocating it according to your priorities.
+Before we book any suppliers creating a realistic budget is key.
+The budget needs to be detailed and broken down, allocating it according to your priorities.

 The schedule planner is my master sheet and is formed of two halves.
-The first part is a month-by-month schedule which I use to email you each month with the to-do list for the following month.
+Firstly, a month-by-month schedule is created and I use this to check in with you on a monthly basis.
+This document also allows me to provide you with my to-do list for the following month.
 The second part is the on-the-day schedule.
-As we make decisions I log everything here so that on-the-day I have a record of everything (even down to your favourite drink and that you’d prefer not to get stuck with your boring Aunt).
+As we progress I record all the details here so that on-the-day I have a log of everything.
+Some couples are surprised to see it even includes their favourite drinks and not to let them get stuck with their boring Aunt.

-Finally, the design board will be a brief overview of the look and feel you want for your wedding.
-This is a collaborative process which results in a board showing a cohesive design which will work with your venue and your budget.
+Finally, the design board will be produced.
+This collaborative process results in a cohesive design concept which will work at your venue and within your budget.
 This document can evolve as planning progresses but it helps us book and brief suppliers.

 Once the foundations are in place we can start booking the suppliers that are absolutely essential to your wedding day and those who are high on your priority list or whom actually attend the day as availability will be key.
 These are usually your venue, your marquee supplier (if you’re having a marquee wedding), your caterer and quite often your photographer and/or florist if these are important to you.